OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 Selection:
 ```

-Follow the instructions to scan for Wi-Fi and connect to your router's network.
+Follow the instructions to scan for WiFi and connect to your router's network.

 [//]: # (section on making sure the firewall forwards STA->AP)
-## 2. Firewall Settings
+## Step 2: Firewall Settings

 Next, you will need to configure the Omega to route packets from your device to the Omega to the Router, and back.
 To do this, you will be editing the `/etc/config/firewall` file: